 NODE_ENV=development) and are shared with every user of that environment.Where to Find It

 The Secrets Manager lives in the sidebar under Configuration → Secrets.
-It supports add, edit, delete, and search operations.
-Values are write-only — once a secret is saved, the value cannot be retrieved again.
-To rotate a secret, edit it and enter the new value.Scopes
+You can add, edit, delete, and search secrets from there.
+Values are write-only — once saved, you cannot read them back.
+Rotating means editing and pasting the new value.Scopes

 When you create a secret, choose its visibility:| Scope | Visibility |